 In this document, these students are categorised as "students who are not Catholics".
-Not only can they attend Catholic schools, but more significantly this presence is sanctioned and indeed promoted by the church which considers such schools "very dear to her heart".
+Not only can they attend Catholic schools, but more significantly this presence is sanctioned and indeed promoted by the Church which considers such schools "very dear to her heart".
 Later in this same document, these students are referred to as "those who are strangers to the gift of Faith".
 It is not made clear whether the gift of Faith refers to Christianity or Catholicism.
 As these "strangers to the gift of Faith", they are to have their needs cared for by "Catholic schools" with the assistance of "pastors and all the faithful".
-Hence, their presence is welcome and their place is as the objects of care.
+Hence, they are welcome in the Catholic school and they are the objects of care.
 However, the types of needs and care are not explained or specified.